-Joel McHale Reveals He Discovered He Was Dyslexic After His Son Was Diagnosed
+Joel McHale Reveals He Discovered He Was Dyslexic After Son's Diagnosis

-Joel McHale reveals that after years of struggling to read, it was not until his son was diagnosed with dyslexia that he too found out he had the learning disability.
+Joel McHale reveals that after years of struggling to read, he recently discovered he was dyslexic.

 McHale told Shepard – who also has the learning difficulty – that he was forced to “repeated grades” in school but teachers failed to recognize he was dyslexic.

-“They literally diagnosed me [as a] slow-starter,” shared McHale, 46, who went on to share how he eventually got a real medical diagnosis.
+“They literally diagnosed me [as a] slow-starter,” shared McHale, 46, who went on to describe how he eventually got a real medical diagnosis.

-“So my sons are also dyslexic,” explained McHale, who shares sons Isaac, 10, and Edward, 13 with wife, Sarah Williams.
+“So my sons are also dyslexic,” explained McHale, who shares Isaac, 10, and Edward, 13 with wife Sarah Williams.

 - Want to keep up on the latest from PEOPLE?
 Sign